M-arcus/cloudron-docs/docs/documentation/email.md

 server does not have a good IP reputation for mail delivery or if server service provider does not allow sending email via port 25 (which is the case with Google Cloud and Amazon EC2).

-Cloudron can be configured to send all outbound email via Amazon SES, Google, Mailgun, Postmark, Sendgrid or any other external SMTP server.
+Cloudron can be configured to send all outbound email via:

+* Amazon SES
+* Google
+* Mailgun
+* Postmark
+* Sendgrid
+* Any other external SMTP server.

 To setup a relay, enter the relay credentials in the Email section.
 Cloudron only supports relaying via the STARTTLS mechanism (usually port 587).

 <center>
 <img src="/img/email-relay.png" width=500 class="shadow">
 </center>

+### Google

+When using Google to relay mail, if you encounter an error message of the form `Invalid login` or `Please log in via your web browser and then try again`, you must configure your Google account to either use App passwords or enable less secure apps.
+See [Google Support](https://support.google.com/mail/answer/7126229?visit_id=1-636433350211034673-1786624518&rd=1#cantsignin) for more information.

 ## Creating a mailing list